 To know more about the pose, click here: Savasana

-All the poses mentioned above will help relieve the emotional scars and trauma deeply ingrained in your physical and psychic body.
+All the above mentioned poses in yoga for depression will help relieve the emotional scars and trauma deeply ingrained in your physical and psychic body.
 Do give it a shot.

 Now, let’s look at some common queries regarding depression.